learn-co-curriculum/functions-and-variables-quiz/README.md

 log()
 ```

-Select from the following choices:

 ( ) `'Hello!'`
 (X) `undefined`
 ( ) `'undefined is not a function'`

-?: What does the following function call log to console?
+?: What does the following function call log to console:

 ```javascript
 log()